Generator Safety Guide (2026)

 Essential Setup (Complete Before You Need It):

-- Generator placement: Positioned 20+ feet from doors/windows with exhaust pointing away from house
+- Generator placement: Positioned outdoors more than 20 feet from windows, doors, and vents with exhaust pointing away from buildings

 - Safe power connection: Transfer switch, interlock kit, or proper outdoor extension cords (never backfeed)